google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 <!--
-A specific form of bootstrapping that you'll hear about in machine learning is "bootstrap aggregation".
-This term is often shortened to "bagging".
+A specific form of bootstrapping that you'll hear about in machine learning is "bootstrap aggregation."
+This term is often shortened to "bagging."

 Bagging is a form of bootstrapping that creates multiple full-sized copies of your training dataset with slightly different data.